Looking for something? Search Away?

 On day 5 or 6, I switched it up and wore the MAMMUT’s Trift Long Tights under my exercise tights.
 I found it too hot, but perfect under my thinner waterproof trekking pants.
 Their tailored shape conforms to the body eliminating the need to pull them up over time.
 The insulating tights have merino wool which helps regulate body temperature and inhibits odors.

 I saved the icebreaker Women’s 200 Oasis Long Sleeve Crewe Thermal Top & Thermal Leggings as my sleeping wear.
 That was one of the best decisions of the trip.
-I doubled shirts up past 4000 meters as temperature dipped below zero on cold nights in the freezing Tea Houses.
+I doubled shirts up past 4000 meters as the temperature dipped below zero on cold nights in the freezing Tea Houses.

 The Accessories: